ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 defined as parameters passed to the Preconnection Object, and may influence the Connection established from that Preconnection.
-If a Connection is cloned to form a Connection Group, and associated Application Intents are cloned along with the other transport parameters.
-Some Intents have also corresponding Message Properties, similar to the properties in {{send-params}}.
+If a Connection is cloned to form a Connection Group, and associated Application Intents are cloned along with the other Transport Properties.
+Some Intents have also corresponding Message Properties, similar to the properties in {{message-props}}.

 Application Intents can be added to this interface as Transport Preferences with the "Prefer" preference level.